glycerine/spin_paxos/README.md

 read, and then check for the flag.
 Again we can finish early at that point if all we are doing is read.
-If the quorum read tells us the value is already chosen, we can also short-circuit writes at this point.
+If any returned flag of the quorum read tells us the value is already chosen, we can also short-circuit writes at this point.
 There's little